 Well, there’s –

-- The rubbish we’ve bought into about what makes a sumptuous life (only money counts and if it can’t be monetised – like being a brilliant yet not famous violinist – it’s not valuable)
+- The myths we’ve bought into about what makes a sumptuous life (only money counts and if it can’t be monetised – like being a brilliant yet not famous violinist – it’s not valuable)

 - Trying to keep up with everything and everyone that is coming at us (no filters)